Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Violations and Compliance Deadlines

-LAHD identifies code violations at the property β€” typically through a SCEP inspection or a complaint-based inspection.
-The owner typically receives written notice and a deadline to bring the property into compliance.
+LAHD identifies code violations — often through a SCEP inspection or tenant complaint.
+The owner receives written notice along with deadlines to bring the property into compliance.

 2